Ford Falcon (BF): Mk II

-On the 6 October 2006, the BF Mk II was officially launched by former Ford Australia President Tom Gorman.
-The BF Falcon MkII went on sale 22 October 2006.
+On 6 October 2006, the BF Mk II was officially launched by former Ford Australia President Tom Gorman.
+The BF Falcon MkII went on sale on 22 October 2006.
 The XT, Futura and Fairmont gained a design facelift, with a new bonnet, headlights, grille and front and rear bumpers, while the XR range gained some minor interior updates.
 The Fairmont Ghia also featured a sportier body kit with side skirts, designed to make the car more attractive to younger buyers.
 Some vehicles are dated September 2006.

 In the final months of production (July 2007 onwards), the XR6, XR6 Turbo and XR8 received a special edition body kit with dark gray inserts on the bumpers and skirts (November 2007 onwards, known as the 'Aggressor' body kit), shadow chrome 18" alloys with dark gray inserts on the spokes, and Premium Sound/Climate Control as standard.
 In New Zealand the cars with the special edition body kit were known as the 'Rebel' model and had Rebel badging with the Rebel insignia embroidered into the Nappa leather headrests.
 The NZ Rebel models featured all of the optional upgrades.

 The 2007 BF MkII Model also saw the introduction of the limited edition "Ripcurl Ute" with Ford sponsoring the 35th Anniversary of the Ripcurl Pro event at Bells Beach Victoria.
 The model had a number of limited edition upgrades such as Ripcurl badging, wetsuit material seatcovers with Ripcurl insignia, premium sound system, extended cab, sports suspension, 18 inch wheels, unique "breeze" paint code in aqua blue/green and body kit.
 These were presented in both the XR6 and XR8 models.

 Mk III

 Whilst the BF Series sedans and utes were replaced by the FG range in February 2008, Ford maintained a very limited number of BF models in Mk III specification.
-The Futura model was discontinued leaving the base model XT as the only model remaining, primarily for fleet.
+The Futura model was discontinued leaving the base model XT as the only model remaining, primarily for the fleet.

 The Falcon Mk III gained Dynamic Stability Control (available on petrol powered models only), the new flip key from the FG series, satin alloy accents on the front grille surround, ‘Warm Charcoal’ carpet, Goodyear Excellence tyres and rear Mk III badging on the boot lid.

 The BF Falcon wagon was discontinued in late 2010 and was never replaced directly, the closest successors were the Territory and the Mondeo wagon.